Mowag: History

-Besides regular trucks, MOWAG has built several generations of long iron transport trucks.
-A 8×4-driven four-axle truck with M8TK diesel engine with eight cylinders, 10.8 litres and 373 kW and Allison automatic five-speed transmission, these are characterised by a very narrow central cab, with two seats.
+Besides regular trucks, Mowag has built several generations of long iron transport trucks.
+A 8×4-driven four-axle truck with an M8TK diesel engine with eight cylinders, 10.8 litres and 373 kW and Allison automatic five-speed transmission, these are characterised by a very narrow central cab, with two seats.
 They were able to carry the load on the entire length of the vehicle using the space on the left and right side of the driver's cabin.
 The drivers compartment had a front entering door.

-Between 1965 and 1975, MOWAG built 170 electric trollies for the Swiss Post.
+Between 1965 and 1975, Mowag built 170 electric trollies for the Swiss Post.
 In the 1980s, the products range had been increased by the development and construction of three-wheel and four-wheel electric vehicles.
 The hospitals, airports, municipalities, industrial companies and the post office came for a variety of their transportation tasks.
 Many more prototypes of electric cars were built, but none of these vehicles made it to market.
-For the Mirage IIIS and RS fighter aircraft of the Swiss Air Force, MOWAG and AEG worked together and built the aircraft tractor MOWAG-AEG.
-In the 1980s, MOWAG built vibratory rollers for road construction.
+For the Mirage IIIS and RS fighter aircraft of the Swiss Air Force, Mowag and AEG worked together and built the aircraft tractor Mowag-AEG.
+In the 1980s, Mowag built vibratory rollers for road construction.
 Handheld double vibratory rollers were from 900 kg to 1,300 kg, tandem Vibratory rollers from 2,000 kg to 3,000 kg and 4 "wheeled" rollers from 4.5t to 18t.
-For several decades MOWAG was the sole importer to Switzerland of the Dodge Ram Wagon, these were converted to four-wheel drive fire brigade vehicles, and occasionally police vehicles and ambulances.
-They were all given the MOWAG Insignia on the front.
-Private individuals were not allowed to purchase new vehicles, however MOWAG did sell spare parts to privately owned Dodge Ram Wagons.
+For several decades Mowag was the sole importer to Switzerland of the Dodge Ram Wagon, these were converted to four-wheel drive fire brigade vehicles, and occasionally police vehicles and ambulances.
+They were all given the Mowag Insignia on the front.
+Private individuals were not allowed to purchase new vehicles, however Mowag did sell spare parts to privately owned Dodge Ram Wagons.

 Lately, Mowag has been specializing in armoured vehicles for military use, because it is financially more attractive.
 The main product today is the Piranha.
-In addition, other armored vehicles are being produced based on the American HMMWV/MOWAG Eagle, and the Duro.
+In addition, other armored vehicles are being produced based on the American HMMWV/Mowag Eagle, and the Duro.
 These vehicles comes from the acquired business of Bucher-Guyer.
 Also Mowag is responsible for spare parts for the Bucher FS 10 Flugzeugschlepper 78/aircraft tugs who are in use by the Swiss Air Force, Pilatus Aircraft and JuAir.